 A breast cancer survivor may undergo breast reconstruction surgery and still not feel whole due to a lack of nipples and/or areolas on the front of the breast.
 In many cases, nipple and/or areola tattooing can help a woman feel more complete and natural after surgical reconstruction.
-If this sounds like you, Dr. Christine Fisher and her medical tattooing team can help put the finishing touch on your reconstruction, whether you have implants, a living tissue reconstruction or a combination of the two.
+If this sounds like you, the Austin Plastic & Reconstructive Surgery medical tattooing team can help put the finishing touch on your reconstruction, whether you have implants, a living tissue reconstruction or a combination of the two.
 For many patients, areola tattooing can feel like the final piece of the puzzle after completing treatment for breast cancer.

 What is an Areola Tattoo?

 An areola tattoo is a way to construct a nipple and/or areola on a reconstructed breast for an entirely natural appearance.
 Many women are surprised by how much the lack of an areola can affect self-confidence, feelings of health and overall quality of life.
 Fortunately, patients can now restore this portion of the breast with a natural-looking and beautiful tattoo.
-Our medical tattooists use similar techniques to those of traditional tattoo artists, but take additional care in blending and feathering the pigment to create a photo-realistic result.
+Our certified medical tattooists, which include Africa Maldonado, MA and Kathleen Miller, MA, use similar techniques to those of traditional tattoo artists, but take additional care in blending and feathering the pigment to create a photo-realistic result.